-The anterior cruciate ligament (ACL) runs obliquely through the middle of the knee and plays a roll in stabilising the joint.
-Sports that involve rapid change in direction, pivoting, side stepping, sudden stops, jumping and landing, or physical contact, can all place stress on the ACL.
-Some sports that have a higher risk of ACL injury are: skiing, soccer, AFL, rugby league, rugby union, touch football, Oz tag, netball, basketball, martial arts, mountain biking, motor cross, and gymnastics.
+Unfortunately, the ACL can be injured playing sports that involve rapid change in direction, pivoting, side stepping, sudden stops, jumping and landing, or physical contact.
+Sports that have a higher risk of ACL injury include: skiing, soccer, AFL, rugby league, rugby union, touch football, Oz tag, netball, basketball, martial arts, mountain biking, motor cross, and gymnastics.

-Female athletes tear their ACL at a higher rate than males, with a frequency of two to eight times higher depending on the sport.
+Female athletes tear their ACL at a higher rate than males, with a frequency of two to eight times higher, depending on the sport.
 The increased risk is attributed to differences in anatomy, muscle strength, and hormonal influences (ref).

-Female athletes tear their ACL at a higher rate than males, with a frequency of two to eight times higher depending on the sport.
+Female athletes tear their ACL at a higher rate than males, with a frequency of two to eight times higher, depending on the sport.
 The increased risk is attributed to differences in anatomy, muscle strength, and hormonal influences (ref).

 HAVE I RUPTURED MY ACL?